Naomi Wallace

 Naomi Wallace (born 1960) is an American playwright, screenwriter and poet from Kentucky.
-She is widely known for her plays, and has received several distinguished awards for her work.
+She is widely known for her plays, and has received numerous distinguished awards for her work.

 Biography

-Naomi Wallace was born in Prospect, Kentucky, to Henry F. Wallace, a photojournalist and correspondent for Time and Life magazines, and Sonja de Vries, a Dutch justice and human rights worker.
+Naomi Wallace was born in Prospect, Kentucky, to Henry F. Wallace, a farmer, photojournalist and correspondent for Time and Life magazines, and Sonja de Vries, a Dutch justice and human rights worker.

 Wallace obtained a Bachelor of Arts degree from Hampshire College.
 She then received two master's degrees from the University of Iowa.
 Currently, she divides her time between Kentucky and the Yorkshire Dales in Northern England (UK), where she lives with her partner, Bruce McLeod.

 Wallace has taught English literature, poetry and play writing at Yale University, UCLA, Illinois State University, Merrimack College, American University of Cairo, Vrije Universiteit Amsterdam and other institutions.
 In 2024 Wallace lectured at the National and Kapodistrian University of Athens and the Aristotle University of Thessaloniki.

 She has been called "a dedicated advocate for justice and human rights in the U.S. and abroad, and Palestinian rights in the Middle East," and her writing described as "muscular, devastating, and unwavering".

+American Theater writes of her work, “Naomi Wallace speaks to, and for, the body as eloquently as any American writer since Walt Whitman.”